-Encourage a culture of listening to children and taking account of their wishes and feelings, among all staff, in any measures the school or college may put in place to protect them.
+Encourage a culture of listening to children and taking account of their wishes and feelings, among all staff, in any measures the School may put in place to protect them.

-If the Designated Safeguarding Lead is not available you must refer your concerns to someone else Dawn Williams who is deputising the role.
+If the Designated Safeguarding Lead is not available you must refer your concerns to someone else who is named as a deputy for this role.